top of page

 "Keep fighting!
 Keep pushing!"

-✔ People stopped checking in as often.
+✔ People didn’t check in as frequently.

 "You must be so happy it’s over!" they would say.

-But inside, I felt lost.
+But inside, I felt adrift.

-For so long, I thought my only job was to fight.
-But I finally understood: The goal wasn’t just to survive cancer—it was to live beyond it.
+For so long, I believed my only purpose was to fight.
+I finally understood the truth: The goal isn’t just to survive cancer; it’s to thrive beyond it.
+Like metal in a forge, I emerged transformed—but stronger.

 Exercise: The Mountain Visualization

-2. What does the mountain look like?
+2. What does the mountain appear like?

 You Are Still in Control

-Warrior’s Code
+Warrior’s Code 6: Own Your Story

 1 Comment